Wiian16/Ianstaller/README.md

 ### udiskie

 As of April 11, 2025, installing udiskie with arch-chroot does not work.
-Due to this, it has been disables in the installation process.
+Due to this, it has been disabled in the installation process.
 If you wish to install it manually, follow these steps:

 1. Ensure udiskie is installed and updated